-Additionally, a sturdy support base will need to be created at the museum destination to support the 1-ton-plus statue.
-A bronze plaque describing the significance of the statue will be affixed to the support base.
+Once restoration is complete, a sturdy and architecturally correct base will be created at the museum destination to support the one thousand pound statue.
+An interactive, interpretive display describing the statue’s significance will accompany it.

 Delaware King Gambrinus Statue Rendering (artist: Abby Peraria)